Customer Story - Vodafone

-Vodafone controls access to its 5G lab with Digital Keys NB-IoT smart access
+Vodafone controls access to it's 5G lab with Digital Keys smart access control

 Vodafone have been rated as a global technological leader in operating mobile networks in 22 countries, and in the Internet of Things(IoT) industry by analysts who have done extensive research into this technology.
 Vodafone has over 100 million IoT connections in over 30 countries and that number is growing daily.
 They help connect organisations from all industries from healthcare to manufacturing, automotive to public sector.
 They are pioneers in Narrowband- IoT, a 5G standards communications technology, which is enabling a whole new generation of IoT devices.
 So it made perfect sense for Vodafone to install Digital Keys NB-IoT smart locks on their 5G lab doors in Groningen in the Netherlands.